Skip to main content

 5. Frightening Bolt: the tallest drop slide at sea

-Each slide has it’s own height requirements, ranging from a minimum height of 42” for Storm-Chaser to 55” for Pressure Drop and Frightening Bolt.
+Each slide has its own height requirements, ranging from a minimum height of 42” for Storm-Chaser to 55” for Pressure Drop and Frightening Bolt.
 Most of the slides have a maximum weight restriction of 265 pounds.

 Image